itsrutuja123/spell-checker/README.md

-# spell-checker suing NLP technique
+# spell-checker using NLP technique

 This Python script is a simple spell checker that detects and corrects spelling mistakes in a given sentence.
 It uses the pyspellchecker library to automatically identify misspelled words and offers suggestions for corrections.